binaryphile/www.minimak.org/pages/index.md

 *really isn't all that bad*, it just gets one or two things very wrong.
 I found that you don't actually have to remap your entire keyboard to get the best advantages of the popular layout alternatives today.
-You just have to fix the issues with QWERTY with some judicious tweaking.
+You just have to fix some of the more egregious issues with QWERTY with some judicious tweaking.

 The result is a new Minimak, more